Arclmpulse/arclmpulse.github.io/_posts/2025-07-17-ReviewingStuff.md

 If you're interested in seeing a master list of my games, Kdramas, movies, shows, etc. and how I approximately rank them relative to each other, you can look in the **ranked** folder.

-To quickly access a particular franchise, you'll need to go into the **tags** tab on the left.
-Once in there, you'll see a list
+To quickly access a particular franchise or publisher, you'll need to go into the **tags** tab on the left.
+Once in there, you'll see a list of titles.
+Simply click on the one you're interested in, and it'll blow up into a list of all of the associated titles with that tag.

 Alternatively, you can also just enter a search query on the top right of the site.